 However with these benefits come an array of challenges associated with both mechanical and foam pigs, which are the most commonly used types, that can result in costly problems or prevent pigging from happening at all.

-In this blog post, Paddy Collins, our Chief Technology Officer, discusses these common issues and why they occur, as well as a potential solution for overcoming them.
+In this blog post, Adam Brown, Technical Sales Manager for Global Pipeline Business, discusses these common issues and why they occur, as well as a potential solution for overcoming them.